 And with only 4 ingredients, it’s imperative you use the correct ones!

 - Room Temperature Cream Cheese: Cream cheese is the magical ingredient because it acts as the sturdy, structured base.
 I hesitated publishing this recipe because I know there’s been a massive cream cheese shortage.
 However, recently I’ve been able to find it more and more so hopefully you can get your hands on some too!
-Make sure you use block-style cream cheese, not cream cheese spread.
+Make sure you use brick-style cream cheese, not cream cheese spread.
 It must be softened to room temperature so you can successfully rid any lumps.
-You need 6 ounces, which is a little less than one 8-ounce block.
+You need 6 ounces, which is a little less than one 8-ounce brick.

 - Confectioners’ Sugar: Confectioners’ sugar sweetens the frosting and compared to many frosting recipes like vanilla buttercream, you need a fraction of the amount to produce the same volume of frosting.
 Wow!